fatbit1/MPC60-LDK/README.md

     4) USB Cable
     5) 5V USB Charger or 9V PSU for Arduino
     6) External MIDI Keyboard (Tested on a Emu EMAX I. All 61 keys MIDI keyboards with pitchbend and right wheel should work with no changes)
-    7) MPC60/MPC60II.
+    7) AKAI MPC60/MPC60II.
 Should work with MPC3000 or other MPCs, too, but most likely, there will be no use case for these other models.

    Sketch loading and preliminary steps:
     1) Attach the MIDI shield to Arduino UNO.
 Check if shield and Arduino pins match as some MIDI shields do not have a standard form factor.